shff/parcel-plugin-purifycss/README.md

 ## Usage

 Just install the plugin as a dependency using yarn or npm and build normally with Parcel.
 There are no configuration options.

+The plugin only applies its changes to production builds.
+In development mode it is skipped to allow a greater speed of development.

 ## Installation